Arminius: Name

-The etymology of the Latin name Arminius is unknown, and confusion is further created by recent scholars who alternately referred to him as Armenus.
-In his History, Marcus Velleius Paterculus calls him "Arminius, the son of Sigimer, a prince of the nation" and states he "attained the dignity of equestrian rank".
-Due to Roman naming conventions of the time, it is likely Arminius is an adopted name granted to him upon citizenship or, in any case, not his Germanic name.
+The etymology of the Latin name Arminius is unknown, and confusion is further created by recent scholars, who alternately referred to him as Armenus.
+In his History, Marcus Velleius Paterculus calls him "Arminius, the son of Sigimer, a prince of the nation", and states he "attained the dignity of equestrian rank".
+Due to Roman naming conventions of the time, Arminius likely is an adopted name granted to him upon citizenship, or in any case, not his Germanic name.
 The name instead appears to ultimately be of Etruscan origin, appearing as armne and armni on inscriptions found at Volaterrae.

 According to another theory, that name was given to Arminius for his service in Armenia.
 Scholars note that the name Arme(i)nius (meaning literally "from Armenia") was not uncommon in Latin onomastics and could serve as both a cognomen and a nomen.
 It appears in several contexts of the Roman West without proven links to Armenia, and may overlap with or represent a variant of Arminius, the cognomen of the Cheruscan chieftain.
 A senatorial family bore the nomen, the most notable member being the consul of 244, Ti.
 Pollenius Armenius Peregrinus.
 Modern scholarship, however, regards this as Italic, possibly Etruscan, rather than Armenian in origin.
 Thus, bearers of the name cannot automatically be connected with Armenian provenance.

-The German translation of Arminius as the name Hermann dates from the 16th century, possibly first by Martin Luther.
-In German, Arminius was traditionally distinguished as Hermann der Cherusker ("Hermann the Cheruscan") or Hermann der Cheruskerfürst ("Hermann the Cheruscan Prince").
-Hermann etymologically means "Man of War", coming from the Old High German heri meaning "war" and man meaning "man".
+In the 16th century, Arminius also came to be referred to as Hermann in German, possibly first by Martin Luther.
+In German, Arminius was traditionally referred to as Hermann der Cherusker ("Hermann the Cheruscan") or Hermann der Cheruskerfürst ("Hermann the Cheruscan Prince").
+In Old High German, a language which had not yet developed during the time of Arminius, heri meant "army" and man meant "man", resulting in the name Hermann meaning "army/war leader".
+While bearing a superficial resemblance to the name Arminius, they are etymologically unrelated, as Arminius (if assumed to represent a Latinization of a Germanic name, which is not uncontested) would most likely derive from the Germanic word ermunaz, meaning "huge/great".
 This has also led to his English nickname "Herman the German".